chinedufn/percy/book/src/router/README.md

 (Note that we're still thinking through the API so this is just a rough draft)

+In the meantime definitely share your thoughts in the [Router tracking issue!](https://github.com/chinedufn/percy/issues/28)

 ```rust
 #[macro_use]
 extern crate virtual_dom_rs;